eyes and hour

 If you're still concerned with hygiene, I'd recommend using the plastic wrap or plastic bag method for making onigiri.
 This is a good idea if you're serving guests or anyone with health risks.
 Unfortunately, this isn't as environmentally friendly as the traditional way.

-three plain onigiri rice balls on a wooden cutting board next two a strip of nori seaweed
+Three plain onigiri rice balls on a wooden cutting board next two a strip of nori seaweed.

 Nori strips (the easiest way)